libretiny-eu/libretiny/docs/flashing/esphome.md

 === "CLI"

-	The flasher program built-in LibreTuya is also available for ESPHome.
+	The flasher program built-in LibreTiny is also available for ESPHome.

 	- use `python -m esphome run yourdevice.yml` to recompile AND upload the firmware
 	- use `python -m esphome upload yourdevice.yml` to upload without recompiling